Abdullah-Sheikh/management-System/README.md

 ## Description :

    This is web Application which is build in php and Mysql Database.
 Languages used in this apllication are: html, CSS, Javascript, Php and SQL.
+Group members are github.com/Abdullah-Sheikh ,  github.com/Zyyffi github.com/AssadRamish
    You can also view the site at : https://abdullah-sheikh.github.io/management-System/#top

    ##### Note: 👆 the above link not provide actual site beacuse the database is not connected and it is hosted on Github pages.